Winter Session 2018: Today in Rajya Sabha

 All these four bills have already been passed by the Lok Sabha and the government has been trying to pass three of them in the Rajya Sabha since the start of this winter session.

-If the house functions smoothly on Wednesday then it hopes to discuss the issue of rise in the price of essential commodities and petroleum products.
+If the house functions smoothly then the government would also try to withdraw the Nalanda University Amendment Bill, 2013 on Thursday.

-Leader of opposition in the Rajya Sabha Ghulam Nabi Azad, deputy leader of Congress party in the house Anand Sharma, Bhubaneswar Kalita, Manoj Jha, Binoy Viswam, Misa Bharti, KK Ragesh, Javed Ali Khan and Vandana Chavan have given notices for a short duration discussion on the issue of price rise.

-Today, the government will also reply to the questions asked by the members related to the ministries falling in the Group III of the Rajya Sabha list.
+Today, the government will also reply to the questions asked by the members related to the ministries falling in the Group IV of the Rajya Sabha list.

-These ministries are: the ministry of home affairs, civil aviation, commerce and industry, ministry of petroleum and natural gas, ministry of labour and employment, ministry of micro, small and medium enterprises (MSME), ministry of skill development and entrepreneurship, ministry of steel and ministry of textiles.
+These ministries are: the work allocated Prime Minister, atomic energy, development of north-eastern region, external affairs, heavy industries and public enterprises, housing and urban affairs, human resource development, personnel, public grievances and pensions, planning, social justice and empowerment, space, tribal affairs, women and child development.

 Get live Stock Prices from BSE and NSE and latest NAV, portfolio of Mutual Funds, calculate your tax by Income Tax Calculator, know market’s Top Gainers, Top Losers & Best Equity Funds.
 Like us on Facebook and follow us on Twitter.